About four or five women have emailed in the Rush comments line and don't understand my question or joke about being hired as eye candy.

 It's about a little girl in Turkey, had chickens in the backyard.

-They were pets, they would get sick and die.
+They would get sick and die.

 She would hug them and kiss them goodbye.

-And her mother saw this, you gotta stop that.
+And her mother saw this.

-You can't hug those chickens, they're sick.
+You can't hug those chickens.

-And hit her and made her drop the chicken.
+And the mother came up and slapped her and hit her and made her drop the chicken.

-She started crying, and she wiped her eye with the hand that she'd been cradling the chicken because her mother beat her.
+She started crying and she wiped her eye with the hand that she'd been cradling the chicken because her mother beat her.

 And now she's got bird flu.

-Study suggested most people exposed to bird flu don't become seriously ill and recover in a few days, even as a surge is suspected in human bird flu cases is raising alarm in Turkey.
+Study suggested most people exposed to bird flu don't become seriously ill and recover in a few days, even as a surge as suspected in human bird flu cases is raising alarm in Turkey.

 Here's Ronnie in Washington.

-Ronnie, glad you call.
+Ronnie, glad you called.

 Welcome to the program.